 Employers sponsoring safe harbor 401(k) plans must satisfy certain notice requirements.
 The notice requirements are satisfied if each eligible employee for the plan year is given written notice of the employee's rights and obligations under the plan and the notice satisfies the content and timing requirements.

-In order to satisfy the content requirement, the notice must describe the safe harbor method in use, how eligible employees make elections, any other plans involved, etc. Income Tax Regulations section 1.401(k)-3(d)(2), contains information on satisfying the content requirement using electronic media and referencing the plan's Summary Plan Description.
+In order to satisfy the content requirement, the notice must describe the safe harbor method in use, how eligible employees make elections, any other plans involved, etc. Income Tax Regulations section 1.401(k)-3(d)(2) (PDF), contains information on satisfying the content requirement using electronic media and referencing the plan's Summary Plan Description.

 Both the traditional and safe harbor plans are for employers of any size and can be combined with other retirement plans.